vkari/nodeapp/README.md

 purges Akamai cache using the `cp_codes` defined for the deployment environment in its `config.yaml`.
 These codes are exposed via the `AKAMAI_CP_CODES` environment variable and passed to the purge script automatically.

+If the feature flag is omitted, cache clearing defaults to **enabled** for non-production environments and **disabled** for production deployments.